YannCebron/m68kplugin/docs/known_issues.md

 ## Resolving

 - `include` directives not evaluated, resolving across all project files
+- respects only first match for symbols defined more than once (e.g., wrapped using conditional assembly directives)

 ## Editor

 - Code block handling of nested conditional assembly directives